dzonekl/netxstudio/releng.tycho/com.netxforge.releng.target/readme.txt

 and migration to a full P2 URL .target (Plugins can be compared in case of compilation/runtime errors).

 - The shared (Stored) target is based on Eclipse simulteanous releases.

+- Includes HTTP Repo's as much as possible.

+- Some local repo's also, will expose through our Apache Server as HTTP URL's. the target is netxstudio_kepler_self_managed.